-Ended Sep 2019 Months otember 30, 2018 thousands) % Change Revenue \$ 61,196 \$ 27,798 120%
+= Three Months Ended March 31, 2020 2019 (dollars in thousands) % Change Revenue \$ 81,024 \$ 47,197 72%

-Revenue increased by \$33.4 million, or 120%, for the three months ended September 30, 2019 compared to the three months ended September 30, 2018.
-This increase is primarily due to a \$23.6 million or 90% increase in revenue from our fertility benefits solution and a \$9.8 million or 693% increase from sales of our Progyny Rx solution.
-The increase in revenue from our fertility benefits solution was primarily due to an increase in the number of clients.
-Our Progyny Rx solution was introduced in the marketplace in the third quarter of 2017 and went live with a select number of clients in January 1, 2018.
-Our revenue growth for the three months ended 2019 benefited from having Progyny Rx available for the full selling season to both new and existing clients.
+Revenue increased by \$33.8 million, or 72%, for the three months ended March 31, 2020 compared to the three months ended March 31, 2019.
+This increase is primarily due to a \$19.0 million, or 47% increase, in revenue from our fertility benefits solution and a \$14.8 million or 216% increase in revenue from our Progyny Rx solution.
+The increase in revenue from our fertility benefits solution was primarily due to the increase in the number of clients and covered lives.
+The increase in revenue from our Progyny Rx solution was also driven by the number of clients and covered lives that added Progyny Rx benefit.
+Progyny Rx revenue growth outpaces the fertility benefits revenue due to the fact that Progyny Rx went live with only a select number of clients on January 1, 2018 and has continued to add both new and existing fertility benefit solution clients since its initial launch.
+Our revenue growth for the quarter was negatively impacted by COVID-19.